nuclight/tkxgram/docs/db.md

 **TBD** merge `reftype` and `cbor_tag`? or make individual fields for JOIN on texts and employ `CHECK()` constraints of only one non-NULL of them?

-Now, we can have `INDEX ON (nameidx, value)` and so  Just query like `WHERE key = 'user_id' AND value = 123456789` (conceptually, as JOINs will complicate actual queries).
+Now, we can have `INDEX ON (nameidx, value)` and so...
+Just query like `WHERE key = 'user_id' AND value = 123456789` (conceptually, as JOINs will complicate actual queries).

 We still need to keep tree structure of objects somehow.
-Luckily, [CBOR Tag 26](http://cbor.schmorp.de/perl-object) does not mandate rigid format, so arguments in arrays may be just IDs from leaf values table - very efficient, even more than [stringref](http://cbor.schmorp.de/stringref) (tags 25/256), except that some subtleties of storing contatiner names must be resolved (probably with some custom CBOR tag).
+Luckily, [CBOR Tag 26](http://cbor.schmorp.de/perl-object) does not mandate rigid format, so arguments in arrays may be just IDs from leaf values table - very efficient, even more than [stringref](http://cbor.schmorp.de/stringref) (tags 25/256), except that some subtleties of storing container names must be resolved (probably with some custom CBOR tag).

 And now, for searching from leaf values to master object, we have table: